MarioVilas/winappdbg/README.md

 easier to maintain or modify than other debuggers on Windows.

-The intended audience are QA engineers and software security auditors wishing to test / fuzz Windows applications with quickly coded Python scripts.
+The intended audience are QA engineers and software security auditors wishing to test / fuzz Windows applications with quickly coded Python scripts, as well as malware analysts and researchers wishing to instrument and test Windows binaries.
 Several ready to use utilities are shipped and can be used for this purposes.

 Current features also include disassembling x86/x64 native code, debugging